iyenal/bookizer/README.md

 - OCR detection of characters
 - Automatic detection of page zone
 - Integrated macro playing

-Please be welcome to contribute and add your contributions.
+Please be welcome to contribute.